The present perfect. It’s the present tense

 You could say my experience has been limited.

-But I’ve been teaching groups from across the world map
+But I’ve been teaching students from across the world map

 since long before I opened my yap to try to rap.